3F/GetNuTool/README.md

 #### Paths to MSBuild Tools

-*Use our msbuild-searcher and have fun.
+*Use our [msbuild-helper](https://github.com/3F/GetNuTool/blob/master/msbuild.bat) and have fun.
 But just a note where to find the MSBuild tools by default:*

 * All available versions on your machine: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSBuild\ToolsVersions`